florist-notes/CNN-GoogLeNet/README.md

 -
 Paper : " [Inception-ResNet and the Impact of Residual Connections on Learning](https://arxiv.org/abs/1602.07261) "

 Inception-v4 is proposed in this fourth paper.
-It integrates Residual Connection into the network.
-I felt that first covering ResNet will help me to write this section better.
-Will update this section soon :)
+It integrates Residual Connection into the network, from the model [ResNet](https://github.com/SKKSaikia/CNN-ResNet).
+Below vertical stack is the structure of GoogLeNet v4, all the intermediate layer's structures are well visualized,
 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/incep.jpg">

 Versions: